What is Shea Butter?

 Conclusion

-Shea butter is packed with essential nutrients that can improve your natural complexion and help you shine.
-To get the best results, choose raw, unrefined shea butter, preferably fair trade, to support the communities that produce it.
+Shea butter is packed with essential nutrients that can enhance your natural complexion and help you glow.
+For the best results, choose raw, unrefined shea butter, preferably fair trade, to support the communities that produce it.